-Economics Major ECONOMICS 11 courses Core Requirements: ECON 111, 112, 268, 278, 288 MATH Requirements: MATH 121 or 225 or INBM 220 MATH 170 Elective Requirements: Three ECON electives, at least two (2) of these electives must be at the 300-level or above Capstone Requirement: ECON 496 (Spring semester only) QUANTITATIVE ECONOMICS 13 courses Core Requirements: ECON 111, 112, 268, 278, 298 MATH Requirements: MATH 121 or 225 or INBM 220 MATH 170 and 171 Elective Requirements (4 courses):
+Three ECON electives, at least two (2) of these electives must be at the 300-level or above Capstone Requirement: ECON 496 (Spring semester only) QUANTITATIVE ECONOMICS 13 courses Core Requirements: ECON 111, 112, 268, 278, 298 MATH Requirements: MATH 121 or 225 or INBM 220 MATH 170 and 171 Elective Requirements (4 courses):

-Three ECON electives, at least two (2) of these electives must be at the 300-level or above One Quantitative Economics (QECN) elective, at the 300-level or above Capstone Requirement: ECON 496 (Spring semester only) NOTE: Due to the substantial overlap between the two majors, a student is not permitted to double major in ECON and QECN.
-Minor ECONOMICS Six economics courses including 111 and 112 and four other economics electives at the 200-level or above.
-INBM 200 and INBM 220 both count towards the minor.
-INBM 200, Global Economy, can only be used as a 200-level elective for the minor.
-Suggested curricular flow through the major The following curricular guidelines will help you pace your progress through the major.
+Three ECON electives, at least two (2) of these electives must be at the 300-level or above One Quantitative Economics (QECN) elective, at the 300-level or above Capstone Requirement:

+ECON 496 (Spring semester only)

+NOTE: Due to the substantial overlap between the two majors, a student is not

+permitted to double major in ECON and QECN.

+Minor

+ECONOMICS

+Six economics courses including 111 and 112 and four other economics electives at the 200-level or above.
+INST 200 and INBM 220 both count towards the minor.

+Suggested curricular flow through the major

+The following curricular guidelines will help you pace your progress through the major.
 While no specific course must be taken in any given semester, the vertical structure of the program requires that you successfully complete prerequisites for admission to intermediate and higher level classes in a timely manner.
 Plan to fulfill your mathematics requirements during your first year or first semester sophomore year in order to take intermediate level requirements for the each major.
 MATH 170 (Single Variable Calculus) or a more advanced calculus class is required for ECON 268 and ECON 278.
 The statistics requirement (MATH 121 or MATH 225 or INBM 220) is a prerequisite for ECON 298, which is required for the QECN major.
 ECON 268 and ECON 278 (and ECON 298 for QECN Majors or ECON 288 for ECON majors) are prerequisites for upper-level electives and the senior seminar.
 You need at least three economics electives to complete the major (four for the QECN Major, one of which must be from the approved QECN elective list or by prior departmental approval); at least two of these must be at the 300 level (three for QECN), having one or more intermediate prerequisites.

 ECON Major Suggested Curricular Flow:

-Introductory Requirements (recommended for first years; ideally completed by middle of sophomore year): ECON 111 ECON 112 MATH 121 or MATH 225 or INBM 220 MATH 170 Intermediate Requirements (to be completed as soon as prerequisites are met): ECON 268 ECON 278 ECON 288 Electives (To be completed as soon as prerequisites are met): Three electives are required for the ECON major.
+Introductory Requirements (recommended for first years; ideally completed by middle of sophomore year):

+ECON 111 ECON 112 MATH 121 or MATH 225 or INBM 220 MATH 170

+Intermediate Requirements (to be completed as soon as prerequisites are met):

+ECON 268

+ECON 278

+ECON 288

+Electives (To be completed as soon as prerequisites are met):

+Three electives are required for the ECON major.
 Two electives must be at the 300-level or above.

+Senior Seminar (Spring Senior Year):

+ECON 496

+QECN Major Suggested Curricular Flow:

+Introductory Requirements (recommended for first years; ideally completed by middle of sophomore year):

+ECON 111

+ECON 112

+MATH 121 or MATH 225 or INBM 220

+MATH 170

+MATH 171

+Intermediate Requirements (to be completed as soon as prerequisites are met):

+ECON 268

+ECON 278

+ECON 298

+Electives (To be completed as soon as prerequisites are met):

+Three ECON electives are required for the QECN major.
+Two electives must be at the 300-level or above.
+One additional elective is required for the QECN major.
+(See list of pre-approved QECN electives below).

-Senior Seminar (Spring Senior Year): ECON 496 QECN Major Suggested Curricular Flow:
+Senior Seminar (Spring Senior Year):